leminhtuan2015/Today-I-Learn/swift/ViewController_Segue.md

   ```

 ### Unwind segue
+  - **Segue** => Create a new instance of ViewController **BUT** **Unwind segue** DO NOT do it, unwind segue return to view controllers that already exist

-  - An unwind segue moves backward through one or more segues to return the user to a scene managed by an existing view controller
+  - An unwind segue moves **backward** through one or more segues to return the user to a scene managed by an existing view controller
-  -  While regular segues create a new instance of the destination view controller, unwind segues let you return to view controllers that already exist.
+  -  While regular **segues create a new instance** of the destination view controller, unwind segues let you **return to view controllers that already exist**.
   - Use unwind segues to implement navigation back to an existing view controller